boazbk/crypto/lec_10_public_key_intro.md

 * $A$ is given $c=E_e(m_b)$ for $b\leftarrow_R\{0,1\}$. \
 * $A$ outputs $b'\in\{0,1\}$ and _wins_ if $b'=b$.

+> # { .pause }
-Note that we don't explicitly give $A$ access to the encryption oracle since it can compute it on its own using $e$.
+Despite it being a "chosen plaintext attack", we don't explicitly give $A$ access to the encryption oracle in the public key setting.
+Make sure you understand why giving it such access would not give it more power.

 One metaphor for a public key encryption is a "self-locking lock" where you don't need the key to _lock it_ (but rather you simply push the shackle until it clicks and lock) but you do need the key to _unlock_ it.
 So, if Alice generates $(e,d)=G(1^n)$ then $e$ serves as the "lock" that can be used to _encrypt_ messages for Alice while only $d$ can be used to _decrypt_ the messages.